serverboards/serverboards/docs/INSTALL.md

 ## Database creation

-Serverboards get the initial database setup from `SERVERBOARDS_DB` environment variable.
+Serverboards get the initial database setup from `database.url` config variable.

+It can be set as an environmental variable (`SERVERBOARDS_DATABASE_URL`) or at `/etc/serverboards.ini`.

-First the datbase has to exist and provide access to the user:
+First the database has to exist and provide access to the user:

 ```bash
 $ su postgres